gksander/CIE-ColorConverter/README.md

 # CIE Color Convertor

-This project is motivated by [http://www.brucelindbloom.com/](Bruce Lindbloom), and consists of a CIE color model converter.
+This project is motivated by [Bruce Lindbloom](http://www.brucelindbloom.com/), and consists of a CIE color model converter.
 E.g., it will allow you to convert between XYZ, xyY, RGB, Luv, etc. color models.

 ## Usage